sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

   “itham... bhāvayet”.[^1189]

- Question—In what manner should one meditate?

 [^1189]: "Instead of “evam” the Vivaraṇakāra has “itham”.
 Instead of “unmārgapravaṇavitarkajvareṇātidīptena” the Vivaraṇakāra has “unmārgahāriṇā vitarkajvareṇa dīptena”.
 The Vivaraṇakāra also does not add anything new to what the bhāṣya says."

+ Question—In what manner should one meditate?

  Answer—“ghoreṣu... śvavṛtteneti[^1190]” (giving up the opposite thoughts) like causing injury, etc. (I am again resorting to it).
 The analysis of the compound “śvavṛttaḥ” one whose behaviour is like that of a dog, or it could also be analysed as dog-like-behaviour is “śvavṛttaḥ”.
-Thus he (must meditate) that it is similar to that of (a dog’s behaviour). “yathā... kurvan”[^1191](he must add this to thisthought),[^1192] i.e., ‘I am equal to that (ordinary) man—how should I behave (be)—this behaviour is not proper for me’ (thus should he meditate).
+Thus he (must meditate) that it is similar to that of (a dog’s behaviour). “yathā... kurvan”[^1191] (he must add this to thisthought),[^1192] i.e., ‘I am equal to that (ordinary) man—how should I behave (be)—this behaviour is not proper for me’ (thus should he meditate).

 [^1190]: "Instead of “Śaranamūpāgataḥ” the Vivaraṇakāra has “śaranamabhyupagataḥ”.
 One “punaḥ” has been left out by the Vivaraṇakāra.
 There is also nothing added to what the bhāṣya says."